Are You an Employee or an Independent Contractor?

 4. Whether the employer supplies the materials, equipment, tools and the physical place of work or can direct from where the physical work is performed;

-5. The length and duration of time of employment whether contracted or at will;
+5. The duration of time of employment whether contracted or at will;

 6. The method and terms of payment;